- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Yes, the construction is completely plastic, and light plastic at that.
 When taking it out of the package, the bar holds no serious weight which is slightly disappointing.
 However, it doesn’t seem like it will fall apart, with a clean and uniform finish.
 It just should be noted.

 Overall, I’m very impressed with the TaoTronics 34-inch soundbar here.
 The design is sleek and modern, while still managing to look like more than a black bar.
-This is a feat at only $90 (For the latest prices check here).
+This is a feat at only $90.
 The all-plastic construction does feel cheap, but the unit as a whole does not.
 It’s lightweight but certainly doesn’t feel like it will fall apart any time soon.

 First, and most obvious, would be Bluetooth connectivity.
 While most TVs won’t use this feature, it’s not to convert the soundbar into a Bluetooth speaker.
 The connection was always simple, and switching to the Bluetooth input was a breeze.